croservices/cro-webapp/README.md

 <&select(.countries, 'country')>
 ```

-A template macro works somehwat like a template subroutine, except that the
+A template macro works somehwat like a template subroutine, except that the usage
-usage has a body that may be rendered on request (0 or more times), optionally
+of it has a body.
+This body is passed as a thunk, meaning that the macro can choose
-setting a new default target.
-For example, a macro wrapping some content up in
+to render it 0 or more times), optionally setting a new default target.
+For example,
-a Bootstrap card might look like:
+a macro wrapping some content up in a Bootstrap card might look like:

 ```
 <:macro bs-card($title)>